 Both web maps and MMPKs work offline.
 Which you choose, and how you configure it, depends on your project requirements.
 Choose one of the following three ways to prepare a map for download and enable mobile workers to work offline in Field Maps:

-The primary offline workflow is to configure a web map for download and define map areas that mobile workers can download.
-Areas, such as a region of the county or a service area, are defined in ArcGIS Online or ArcGIS Enterprise by the author of the map.
-Mobile workers can view and download these map areas in Field Maps.
+The primary offline workflow is to configure a web map for download and define map areas that mobile workers can take offline.
+Areas, such as a region of the county or a service area, are defined in the Field Maps web app.
+Mobile workers can then view and download these map areas in the Field Maps mobile app.

-If you know where your mobile workers will be working, such as a region of the county or a service area, this is the recommended offline workflow.
-If you don't know all the areas your mobile workers may need to download, they can still define and download additional map areas in Field Maps.
+If you know where mobile workers will be working, such as a region of the county or a service area, this is the recommended offline workflow.
+If you don't know all the areas your mobile workers may need to download, they can define and download additional map areas using the Field Maps mobile app.

-When possible, define map areas as part of the map.
+When possible, define map areas in the Field Maps web app ahead of time.
 This saves mobile workers from having to define the areas, and it allows map areas to be prepared and packaged once and downloaded by multiple mobile workers.
-Map areas defined in Field Maps are packaged and downloaded for a single use.
+Map areas defined in the Field Maps mobile app are packaged and downloaded for a single use.
 If they are removed and must be downloaded again, or if they are needed by another mobile worker, they are redefined and regenerated.

-If mobile workers need to go offline in a location that wasn't prepared in advance—where there is unplanned work, for example—they can define the area to take offline in Field Maps.
+If mobile workers need to go offline in a location that wasn't prepared in advance—where there is unplanned work, for example—they can define the area to take offline in the Field Maps mobile app.

-As the map author, you need to configure a web map for offline use.
-You don't need to define map areas that mobile workers can take offline (but you can still define them—they won't affect this workflow).
+As the map author, you need to configure a web map for offline use for mobile workers to create map areas in the mobile app.
+You can also set the level of detail mobile workers are allowed to use when creating map areas.
 Mobile workers can then define and download map areas in Field Maps.

-Support for your data is another reason to use an MMPK, as some data that doesn't work offline in a web map can be used in an MMPK.
-For example, if you have layers that aren't sync enabled, or layers that aren't available as feature services that you don't want to publish (file-based data), you can package them in an MMPK and use them in Field Maps.
-MMPKs also support more advanced symbology than web maps.
+- Support additional data and symbology—Some data that doesn't work offline in a web map can be used in an MMPK.
+For example, if you have layers that aren't sync enabled, or layers that aren't available as feature services that you don't want to publish (file-based data), you can package them in an MMPK.
+MMPKs also support more advanced symbology than web maps

 Creating MMPKs has additional licensing requirements compared to creating web maps.
 To create MMPKs, you must have the GIS Professional user type and use ArcGIS Pro.